dotnet-outdated/dotnet-outdated/README.md

 The default value of `Auto` will determine whether to use pre-release versions of a package based on whether the referenced version itself is a pre-release version.
 If the referenced version is a pre-release version, **dotnet-outdated** will include newer pre-release versions of the package.
 If the referenced version is not a pre-release version, **dotnet-outdated** will ignore pre-release versions.

-You can also tell **dotnet-outdated** to always include pre-release versions by passing the `Always` value for the option.
-Conversely, you can tell it to never include pre-release versions by passing the `Never` value for the option.
+You can also tell **dotnet-outdated** to always include pre-release versions by passing the `Always` value for this option.
+Conversely, you can tell it to never include pre-release versions by passing the `Never` value.

 ## Locking to the current major or minor release